rib-president/Hide-on-bush/README.md

 * low cost about man power

-> Before prototype, always one counter one man. now, staffs come only when customer who first time this type of purchase called. stay will be unnecessary.
+> Before prototype, always one counter one man.
+Now, staffs come only when customer who first time this type of purchase called.

->
+> stay will be unnecessary.